CedricBeausseron/Resources/packages/package1/README.md

 Merge all Javascript files, then compress it to make a .min.js file
 ### Related functions
 - copyJs

+## Images
+All files from the "img" are copied in the public order
+### Related functions
+- copyImg

 ## Other functions
 ### del